ByteBigBoss/cpp-mstr/demos/oop_banking_system/README.md

 ### Project Structure
-- `main.cpp`: Contains the implementation of the banking system using OOP principles.
+- `bnsys.cpp`: Contains the implementation of the banking system using OOP principles.